Hodge numbers of a Fano eightfold of K3 type: Birational modification of moduli spaces

 where the horizontal morphisms are closed embeddings.
 Moreover $S^{[2]}\subset \PP(\wedge^2 V_6^{\vee})$ is the closure of the image by $\phi$ of the two-secant lines to $S\subset \PP(\wedge^2 V_6)$. \end{thm} We will prove this theorem by a detailed analysis of a resolution of the birational map $\phi$.
 Let us start with the following observation. \begin{lem} The rational map $\phi$ is given by the linear system

 \end{lem} \begin{proof} By explicit computations we see that $\phi$ is given by $15$ homogeneous polynomials of degree two moreover all of them vanish on the Grassmannian.
-To conclude it is enough to observe that \end{proof} To resolve $\phi$, we perform the blow up of $\PP^{14}\iso \PP(\wedge^2V_6)$ in the Grassmannian and obtain the following commutative diagram
+To conclude it is enough to observe that \end{proof} We will use the notation $\PP^{14}:=\PP(\wedge^2 V_6), \bl \PP^{14}:=\bl_{\gr(2,V_6)}\PP(\wedge^2 V_6).$ To resolve $\phi$, we perform the blow up of $\PP^{14}$ in the Grassmannian and obtain the following commutative diagram

 We observe that if we denote by $H$ the pullback by the blowup of the ample divisor on $\PP^{14}$ and by $E$ the exceptional divisor we have

 \begin{lem} The morphism $q$ is given by the complete linear system of $\ko_{\bl\PP^{14}}(2H-E)$. \end{lem} \begin{proof} We observe that $\phi\circ p$ is defined on $\bl\PP^{14}\setminus E$ where it is given by the sections in $\ko(2H)$ that vanish on the exceptional divisor.
 Hence $\phi\circ p$ is given by some sections of $\ko(2H-E)$, we now show that it is given by all the global sections.
 Let us note that $p_*\ko_{\bl\PP^{14}}=\ko_{\PP^{14}},p_*\ko_E=\ko_{\gr}$, hence we have the short exact sequence